bballer320xu/Moneota/README.markdown

-# Ruby on Rails - User Account App Base Template
+# Ruby on Rails | Account-Based-Web-Application-Template

-This is a template application for Web Applications that require a user account.
+A baseline Web Application template for Ruby on Rails.
+This has a configured test system with RSpec Testing, Devise Authentication, Email Subscription Management, and Account Management.